BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/dashboard/dev-info/future-considerations.md

 This page contains recommendations for potential future features of and adjustments to the dashboard, as well as some warnings for issues that may come up in the future.

+Note that these are fully unordered; they aren't listed in order of priority or anything.

 ## Table of contents
 {: .no_toc .text-delta }